spiceai/quickstarts/trader/README.md

 ## Next steps

 Congratulations!
-You've successfully trained a model that provides real-time recommendations for trades based on the sample data and your portfolio constraints!
+You've successfully trained a model that provides real-time recommendations for trades based on the quickstart data and your portfolio constraints!

 If you were to extend this example to a real-world application, the next steps might be to replace the static CSV data with live streaming data and to further develop the reward functions to train a model that produces better recommendations.